Romania and Slovakia coaches won't be drawn on talk of a mutually beneficial draw at Euro 2024 | TSN

 Any of the four teams can still be the group winner and not have to play for six more days — next Tuesday in Munich, against a third-place team.

-The runner-up plays Monday in Duesseldorf, against the runner-up in Group D that could yet be France with Kylian Mbappé back in action.
+The runner-up plays Monday in Duesseldorf, against the runner-up in Group D that was surprisingly France with Mbappé now back in action.
 Finish third in Group E and a likely next opponent is in-form Spain on Sunday.

 “We are professionals and we know that a draw might help us to qualify” Calzona said, quickly adding: “That doesn’t mean anything.”